-Evaluating how surface water injection and infiltration into our aquifers affects water chemistry.
-Research in this area includes water-rock interaction and metals mobilization often found in Aquifer Storage and Recovery (ASR); Florida springs and aquifer system ambient geochemistry data collection and interpretation; and water quality trends analysis.
+Evaluating surface water and groundwater chemistry is necessary to ensure good quality drinking water.
+Research in this area includes water-rock interaction and metals mobilization during Aquifer Storage and Recovery (ASR); Florida springs and aquifer system ambient geochemical data collection and interpretation; and water quality trends analysis.
 Recent FGS projects in this research area include:

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.